 Internal Problems Also Could Explain Concealer Disappointment

 Your health to a nutritional deficiency also could explain an under eye darkness issue.
-Conditions such as allergies, eczema, contact dermatitis to the effects of fatigue, stress and liver function could account for concealer disappointment.
+Conditions such as allergies, eczema, contact dermatitis to the effects of fatigue, stress and liver function could account for concealer discontent.
 You might want to make an appointment with your physician to find any underlying causes.